cse-x345-fall-2017/04-playing-with-hangman/hangman/README.md

 #### Hangman Game Server:

-1. In a terminal, navigate to the Hangman directory.
+1. In a terminal, navigate to the /hangman directory.
 Execute the following
    command:

        iex --sname game --cookie play -S mix